-LSU baseball star Tre' Morgan selected by Rays in 3rd round of MLB Draft, 5th Tiger picked so far
+LSU baseball stars Tre' Morgan, Gavin Dugas picked Monday in MLB Draft; 6 Tigers selected so far

 Latest Weather Blog

-LSU baseball star Tre' Morgan selected by Rays in 3rd round of MLB Draft, 5th Tiger picked so far
+LSU baseball stars Tre' Morgan, Gavin Dugas picked Monday in MLB Draft; 6 Tigers selected so far

-Tigers first baseman Tre' Morgan, one of most athletics members of LSU's championship squad, was picked up in the third round of the 2023 MLB Draft on Monday.
+Tre' Morgan and Gavin Dugas were the latest Tigers selected in the 2023 MLB Draft on Monday.

-Morgan was selected 88th overall by the Tampa Bay Rays.
+Morgan was selected 88th overall by the Tampa Bay Rays, and Dugas was picked at No. 165 later that same afternoon, joining No. 2 overall pick Dylan Crews with the Washington Nationals.

 Trending News